iavalli/elixir-basics/README.md

 https://elixir-lang.org/install.html - install Elixir
 https://www.erlang.org/downloads - install Erlang/OTP (if it didn't come with the Elixir installation)

-VSCode: install ElixirLS extension, create "filename.ex" or "filename.exs" file In CLI: $ iex   (double Ctrl+C to quit)
+VSCode: install ElixirLS extension, create "filename.ex" or "filename.exs" file.
+To run the file from CLI: $ iex filename.ex

+In CLI: $ iex   (to quit, type either double Ctrl+C or System.halt)

 The course is recorded in RU, but here everything is in EN.
 I add comments and some info from other learning sources (listed below).